Trump Marks Hispanic Heritage Month By Mocking The Puerto Rican Accent

 “We love Puerto Rico.
 Puerto Rico,” he added, before reverting to his normal accent to say, “We also love Puerto Rico.”

-People online were appalled by Trump’s apparent mocking of the accent, and were quick to call him out on Twitter.
+People online appalled by Trump’s apparent mocking of the accent were quick to call him out on Twitter.

 A sampling of the responses are below: